TomasHubelbauer/markright/readme.md

    inherit the path of the last block that had a path
 2. Allow the `diff` and `patch` blocks to not specify `meta` in which case the path of the last block that had a path is used
+3. Make code blocks without external path assume the path of the last block that had a path when they use the `!` or `?` sigil

 ### Add a subcommand to take in the difference between the file and the document